iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: ExpirableEntity.getExpiry (callback(err, expiry))

       Gets the expiration time of the ExpirableEntity.
-A return Date of Jan 1, 1970 means the ExpirableEntity does not expire.

       :param function callback(err, expiry): A callback or anonymous function with: error parameter, a Date object with the expiration time of the entity.
+        An undefined expiry Date means the ExpirableEntity does not expire.

 The `Blob` class
 ^^^^^^^^^^^^^^^^